labgrid-project/labgrid/doc/configuration.rst

      image: mylocal.image

 Arguments:
-  - image (str): image to upload to the device
+  - image (str): filename of the image to upload to the device

 OpenOCDDriver
 ~~~~~~~~~~~~~